augustinh22/msc_markdown/source/03_AppliedExample.md

 \graffito{It takes around 1 minute to ingest one scene.}

-Ingestion takes more computing power and time than indexing, because a bunch of netCDF tiles need to be generated.
+Ingestion takes more computing power and time than indexing, because a bunch of \acs{netCDF} tiles need to be generated.
 Based on the ingestion of 450 scenes in January 2018, this process takes around 1 minute per scene.

 ## Ad-hoc Queries